mossbanay/Psychology-3-4/Glossary.md

 Self-reports are the written or spoken responses from a participant to questions or statements given by a researcher

+### Semantic network theory

+First proposed by Allan Collins in 1969, the semantic network theory is based on the idea of concepts called nodes being linked together through meaningful connections to create a hiearchical structure called a network.

 ### Sensation

 A sensation is the information from a sensory input with any interpretation.